 Marie explains, “Shopping for cosmetic surgery is extremely complex and consumers need help understanding the issues that increase their safety and are more likely to help them have a positive outcome.
 We loved the casual For Dummies style and hoped it would reduce some anxiety for prospective patients.”

 Past President of the San Diego Plastic Surgery Society and LJC plastic surgeon Dr. Johan Brahme continues to champion patient education and safety.
 “There are so many choices out there that you should do your homework when shopping for cosmetic procedures.
 You want to be in the best hands possible and to do so you need to arm yourself with the best information available.”

 What Is Dr. Olesen Up to Now?

 Dr. Olesen retired from active practice in 2005.
 He continues to be interested in the Centre and misses his colleagues and wonderful staff.
 As Chairman of the Board at La Jolla Cosmetic, he maintains a keen interest in what is happening at LJC and how to continue its rich traditions of quality care and excellent communication.

-These days Dr. Olesen is enjoying retirement with Marie and their dogs, Bingo and Yogi.
-Dr. Olesen loves playing duplicate bridge, reading, and playing golf.
-He studied in France as a youth and keeps his French up-to-date with regular participation in a French conversational group.
-He is the proud father of three and grandfather of two granddaughters who attend UCLA and UC Berkley.
+These days Dr. Olesen is enjoying retirement with Marie and their dogs, Charlie and Lulu.
+Dr. Olesen loves playing duplicate bridge and is a gold life master.
+He enjoys reading and socializing with friends and family.
+He studied in France as a youth and loves speaking French.
+Dr. Oleson is the proud father of three and has two granddaughters.

 Looking to the Future